egansou/Ocaml-functions-and-Data/README.md

 Part 2: Integer BST
 --------------------------------
-You will write functions that will operate on a binary search tree whose nodes contain integers.
+Write functions that will operate on a binary search tree whose nodes contain integers.
 Provided below is the type of `int_tree`.

 ```
 type int_tree =